clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 #.
 The resulting RPMs are in :file:`./rpms`.
 Logs are in :file:`./results`.

-.. _autospec-build-new-rpm:

 Example 3: Build a new RPM
 ==========================

 This example shows how to build a new RPM with no spec file.
+The example will create a simple helloclear RPM.

 #.
-Navigate to the autospec workspace and build the helloclear RPM:
+Navigate to the autospec workspace.
+The :file:`Makefile` provides a
+   :command:`make autospecnew` that can automatically generate an RPM package using the autospec tool.
+You must pass the URL to the source tarball and the NAME of the RPM you wish to create.

+   Build the helloclear RPM:

    .. code-block:: bash